-\section{Quasi-Classical Trajectory Analysis}
+\section{Quasi-classical trajectory analysis}

-This section summarizes how QCT data were used to analyze air dissociation dynamics and correctly scale the reaction rate coefficients as a function of the translational-rotational and vibrational temperatures.
-Because the trajectory data are constructed with the assumption of a Boltzmann vibrational distribution, non-Boltzmann effects are not considered until later, in Sec.~\ref{sec:nb_effects}.
-The methods and procedures for generating the QCT data are fully described in Refs.~\cite{BenderVNPVTSC2015, Bender2016}.
+In this section we summarize how we used an extensive QCT database to analyze air dissociation dynamics and correctly scale the reaction rate coefficients as a function of the translational-rotational and vibrational temperatures.
+This summary constitutes a highly condensed version of the analysis carried out in chapter~3 of Ref.~\cite{Chaudhry2018}.
+Because we constructed the trajectory data with the assumption of a Boltzmann vibrational distribution, we do not consider non-Boltzmann effects until later, in Sec.~\ref{sec:nb_effects}.
+The methods and procedures for actually generating the QCT data are fully described in Refs.~\cite{BenderVNPVTSC2015, Bender2016}.

-\subsection{Vibrational Energy Change per Dissociation}
+\subsection{Vibrational energy change per dissociation}